 Now, the Griffins sit down and discuss the schedule for November and December.
 Together they decide how they want things to go.
 They highlight the especially crazy times that would require extra finesse to keep the lines of communication open and attack problems instead of each other.

 “I am not dreading the holidays,” Griffin says.
 “In previous years I would wait until the week of a party to plan my menu.
-I now spend a couple of hours making my plan including menus for various parties, my gift list and other miscellaneous items.
-I have already purchased some gifts and I don’t get overwhelmed thinking about what’s left on my list.
-I am amazed at how different I feel.
+I now spend a couple of hours making my plan including menus for various parties, my gift list and other miscellaneous items, and I have already purchased some gifts.
+I don’t get overwhelmed thinking about what’s left on my list.
+It’s amazing how different I feel.
 And, most importantly I am not at odds with my husband!”

 These tips can help you conquer the holidays.
 They can also help you enjoy them and keep your marriage healthy at the same time: